Transport in Zagreb

 Transport in Zagreb, the capital of Croatia, relies on a combination of city-managed mass transit and individual transportation.
 Mass transit is composed of 19 inner-city tram lines and 120 bus routes, both managed entirely by Zagreb Electric Tram, commonly abbreviated to ZET.
-Croatian Railways manages the parallel Zagreb Commuter Rail system.
-The city is served by the Franjo Tuđman Airport, which carries more than 3,300,000 passengers per year.
-Zagreb Airport is connected to the Zagreb Bus Station via Pleso Prijevoz shuttle and to Eugen Kvaternik Square via bus line 290 which connects the aforementioned square with the satellite city of Velika Gorica via the Airport.
+Croatian Railways manages the parallel commuter rail system.

+The city is served by the Franjo Tuđman Airport, which carries more than 4.7 million passengers per year.
+Zagreb Airport is connected to the Zagreb Bus Station via Pleso Prijevoz shuttle and to Eugen Kvaternik Square via bus line 290 which connects the aforementioned square with the satellite city of Velika Gorica via the airport.
 Zagreb has two unimodal long distance terminals, one for railways (Zagreb Glavni kolodvor) and the second one for buses (Zagreb Bus Station), both situated in the city centre.